firecoders/push-analyzer/README.md

 # Push analyzer

-A script for analyzing git pushes.
+A library for analyzing git pushes.
 This project is licensed under MIT.

 ## Why this is useful to me

 I don't quite like the review system github gives you.
 You pretty much only see what changes are in a certain branch, but not what changed when someone pushed.
-This script analyzes changes to a repository and gives you some nice information.
+This library analyzes changes to a repository and gives you some nice information.

 ## Features